meaniebeanie22/meaniebeanie22.github.io/chapters/how-the-ship-was-abandoned.md

 cask of cognac, and my invaluable medicine chest.

-In the meantime, the squire and the captain stayed on deck, and the latter hailed the coxswain, who was the principal man aboard.
+In the meantime, the squire and the captain stayed on deck, and the latter hailed the [:coxswain](https://en.wikipedia.org/wiki/Coxswain), who was the principal man aboard.

-“Mr. Hands,” he said, “here are two of us with a brace of pistols each.
+“Mr. Hands,” he said, “here are two of us with a [:brace of pistols](#bofp) each.
 If any one of you six make a signal of any description, that man’s dead.”